Kern County Big Rig Accident Lawyers

 Table of Contents

-With the number of commercial trucks using Kern County highways, big rig accidents will certainly happen.
+With the number of commercial trucks using Kern County highways, big rig accidents are, unfortunately, a common occurrence.
 These massive vehicles can leave devastation in their wake.
-The Kern County big rig accident lawyers at Arash Law, founded by famous attorney Arash Khorsandi, Esq., have decades of experience helping injured Californians get the compensation they need after a truck accident.
-Contact us today at (888) 488-1391 or via online chat to schedule a free no-obligation case evaluation.
+The Kern County big rig accident lawyers at Arash Law have experience helping injured Californians seek just compensation after an accident.
+Contact us at (888) 488-1391 or via online chat to schedule a free initial case evaluation.

-Kern County, California, is one of the fastest-growing places in California, with its county seat located in Bakersfield.
+Kern County, California, is a populous area in the state of California, with its county seat located in Bakersfield.
 The 2022 United States Census Bureau reported that the city had a large population of 916,108.
 Bakersfield spans across the southern end of the Central Valley, which spans 8,161.42 square miles.
 Many Californians have made Kern County their home.

 Kern County’s economy heavily relies on agriculture and petroleum.
 This area is also known as the “Golden Empire” because of its rich history of gold, oil, and agricultural production.
 These industries rely heavily on commercial trucking to deliver goods.
 Many truck drivers use California’s major freeways, including Interstate 5 and Route 99.

 We all must share the road, so there are big rigs that get into accidents with much smaller vehicles.
-The force of these mammoth-size machines can cause any passenger vehicle that collides with one to suffer property damage and physical ailments.
-If you or a loved one has suffered an injury in a big rig accident, call the Kern County big rig accident lawyers at Arash Law.
-We look forward to speaking with you!
+The force of these mammoth-sized machines can cause any passenger vehicle that collides with one to suffer property damage and physical ailments.
+If you or a loved one has suffered an injury in a big rig accident, the big rig accident lawyers at Arash Law can help.

 Commercial Truck